 - Exchange of Rings: Also with the rings, the ring bearer gives the rings to the couple and they say more vows, each repeating after the minister and sliding the rings onto the finger of each other.

-- Exit: At this point, the bride and groom sign the marriage register which answers the question, what is a marriage license.
+- Exit: At this point, the bride and groom sign the marriage register which answers the question, what is a marriage license?
 What follows is the recessional, their exit from the traditional wedding ceremony.

 Guide Yourself Through Parts Of A Civil Wedding

-In spite of a civil service may seem boring and impersonal to most people, it does not have to be.
+In spite of civil service may seem boring and impersonal to most people, it does not have to be.
 Besides, you can personalize parts of a wedding to make it your own thing.
 Even though there might not be much difference between ms and miss, but there can be between your wedding and others.

 - Prelude (Optional): Light music perhaps while the guests settle down.